kimcchen/CSCE435_Project/Report.md

     5. The root process gathers the final sorted array.
   - Sequential merge sort has a time complexity of `O(nlog(n))`.
 However, because this is distributed among `p` processors, the time complexity becomes `O(nlog(n)/p)` in parallel.
 - Radix Sort - Andrew Mao
+  - Radix sort is a non comparative sorting algorithm that sorts an array through evaluating and counting individual digits.
+We sort elements into buckets with a helper counting sort function.
+This is repeated multiple times starting from the least significant digit until the most significant digit.
+In contrast to serial radix sort, we must shuffle elements between processors' local buckets.
+The algorithm works as follows:
+    1. Divide the whole unsorted array into local subarrays to be sorted by p processors.
+    2. For each digit, from the least significant to the most significant, of the largest number in the array, run serial counting sort for the local array.
+    4. Gather counts from all processes to calcaulte the prefix sums and total sums to find the position of each digit like in counting sort.
+    5. Move elements within each processor to appropriate local buckets
+    6. Send and receive elements to correct positions in local arrays of other processes.
+    7. Gather all sorted local arrays back to master.
+   - Sequential run time of decimal radix sort is `O(n * d)` where d is the max number of digits or `log10(maxVal)` and n is the number of elements in the array.
+An ideal parallel runtime would divide the time by p processors, which is `O(n * d / p)`
 - Column Sort - Jeff Ooi
   - Column Sort is an eight step matrix parallel sorting algorithm, with the eight steps of the algorithm being as follows:
     1. Sort each column of the matrix.